nisargapatil/cs326-final-delta/docs/Milestone3.md

         Users (name text, password varchar(50), email text, id varchar(50));

-        Products table contains the product id, name, its category(eitehr food,travel, or entertainment), description, and the no. of upvotes/downvotes it gets.
+        Products table contains the product id, name, its category(either food,travel, or entertainment), description, and the no. of upvotes/downvotes it gets.

         Users table contains the name, password, email, and user id of all the users who log into our application.